Dheeraj-0252/Dheeraj-0252/README.md

-- 👋 Hi, I’m @Dheeraj-0252
+- 👋 Hi, I’m Dheeraj Kumar
 - 👀 I’m interested in  Web Development,App development
-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m currently learning Android 14 architecture
-- 💞️ I’m looking to collaborate on web projects
+- 💞️ I’m looking to collaborate on Android project
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- 🌊 I'm also looking for internships

 <!---
 Dheeraj-0252/Dheeraj-0252 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.